input-output-hk/mantis/README.md

 ### Feedback

-Feedback gratefully received through the Ethereum Classic Slack (@carlo) although please check out the list of known issues first in the 'RELEASE' file located in the root of the installation.
+Feedback gratefully received through the Ethereum Classic Slack (#mantis_client_bugs) although please check out the list of known issues first in the 'RELEASE' file located in the root of the installation.